 Meaning of Settlement Account:

 Settlement account is an account that is used in balance of payments (BOP) accounting to keep a track of central banks’ reserve asset dealings with one other.
-The official settlement a/c keeps a track of transactions that involves foreign exchange reserves, bank deposits, special drawing rights (SDRs) and gold.
+The official settlement a/c keeps a track of transactions that involve foreign exchange reserves, bank deposits, special drawing rights (SDRs) and gold.

-In case of dissolution of an enterprise, the enterprise termites to conduct a business concern and has to settle its a/c.
-For this purpose, it disposes all its assets for fulfilling all the claims that are against it.
+For this purpose, it disposes of all its assets for fulfilling all the claims that are against it.
 It should be noted that, subject to agreement among the partners, the following rules as furnished in Section 48 of the Partnership Act 1932 shall be applicable.

 - First out of gains

 - Next out of the capital of partners

-- Lastly, if required, by the partners independently in their profits sharing ratio (PSR)
+- Lastly, if required, by the partners independently in their profit sharing ratio (PSR)

 - Application of Assets: The assets of the enterprise, that includes any sum that is contributed by the partners to make up insufficiencies of capital, will be applied in the following order :

 - In paying debts of the enterprise to the third parties